marwan-elgendy/ERP-College-Proj/README.md

 # ERP Backend

 ## Intro
-This Repo is for ASU GP Backend.
+This Repo is for ASU ERP Backend.

 ## Features
 1. JWT Secrets